colscott/a-wc-form/packages/binder/README.md

 Form-binder allows for custom validation.
 Just like the control binders, validators can be registered that target controls by CSS selector.

 A single control validator is made up of the following parts:
-- CSS Selector that maps the binder to the controllers to validate
+- CSS Selector (controlSelector) that maps the binder to the controllers to validate
 - A function (validate) to check if the control value is valid or not and returns a ValidationResult

 Example validator: